X-Men 97 season 2: everything we know so far about the hit Marvel TV show's return on Disney+

 The cast of X-Men 97 burst through a set of double doors in the Disney Plus animated show

-What lies in store for the X-Men in their revived animated series' next installment?
+What's in store for the X-Men in their revived animated series' next installment?
 (Image credit: Marvel Studios/Disney Plus)

 A close-up of En Sabah Nur, aka Apocalypse in X-Men 97 episode 10

-En Sabah Bur is the mutant who goes onto become Apocalypse, one of the X-Men's most notorious returning foes.
-(Image credit: Marvel Television/Disney Plus)
+En Sabah Bur is the mutant who goes onto become Apocalypse, one of the X-Men's most notorious returning foes (Image credit: Marvel Television/Disney Plus)

-Why "reunited"?
-Because the super group battled Apocalypse in X:TAS.
-The fact that some of them cross paths with him again, albeit in his pre-Apocalypse form, is incredibly fascinating.
-Not only will they potentially have to work with Nur to stop a greater threat (more on this shortly), but they may even have the chance to help Nur walk a more righteous path, thereby stopping him from becoming Apocalypse in the first place.
+The fact that they cross paths with him again, albeit in his pre-Apocalypse form, is incredibly fascinating.
+Indeed, this reveal suggests they'll have to work with Nur to stop a greater threat (more on this shortly) and potentially have the chance to help Nur walk a more righteous path, thereby stopping him from becoming Apocalypse.
 Well, unless his evolution into Apocalypse is one of those fixed points on the Marvel timeline that can't be altered.

-As for Scott Summers/Cyclops and Jean Grey, they were sent forward in time and meet a child version of Nathan Summers, i.e. the son of Scott and Madelyne Pryor who goes on to become the time-traveling mutant known as Cable.
-Now, Scott has the chance to be there for his son – remember, Mr. Sinister infected Nathan with a techno-virus, in season 1 episode 3, when Nathan was a baby.
+As for Scott Summers/Cyclops and Jean Grey, they were sent forward in time and met a child version of Nathan Summers, i.e. the son of Scott and Madelyne Pryor who goes on to become the time-traveling mutant known as Cable.
+This reunion gives Scott the chance to be there for his son – remember, in season 1 episode 3, Mr. Sinister infected Nathan with a techno-virus when Nathan was a baby.
 To save Nathan's life, Scott handed him over to Bishop, who took Nathan into the far future to find a cure, so Scott missed out on raising his son.
 Having been sent into the future, Scott can make up for lost time.

 Elsewhere, the burgeoning civil war that threatens the Shi'ar Empire is surely going to impact the X-Men and the wider animated Marvel universe in future seasons.
 Oh, and there's the small (we use that term lightly) matter of the as-yet-to-be-revealed fallout from Xavier and Magneto's mind-based tête-à-tête that played out in the season 1 finale.
 Again, no spoilers, but long-time X-Men fans know that something sinister might be born out of this subplot – and their arrival may be even more of a universal threat than the major Marvel villain introduced in season 1 episode 7.